Acceleration Process

 The Acceleration Process

-With the exception of students enrolling in Integrated Math I or English 9 (English Language Arts I) in 7th or 8th grade, all acceleration processes are initiated by a referral, which can be made by a parent/guardian, teacher, counselor/social worker, principal, or the student.
+With the exception of students enrolling in Integrated Math I or English 9 (English Language Arts I) in 8th grade, all acceleration processes are initiated by a referral, which can be made by a parent/guardian, teacher, counselor/social worker, principal, or the student.
 Once a referral has been initiated, the District will ensure that consent to evaluate the student is granted by the parent/guardian.

 Evaluation for acceleration consists of three types of assessments: